 These are obtainable after 2.30pm, three whole working days following our receipt of the prescription - Monday to Friday only (Saturday and Sunday not included).

 They can be posted to you providing you enclose a stamped addressed envelope with your request.
 You will receive a computerised sheet listing your medication.
-Please tick which items are required then hand in to reception, post in the yellow box in the foyer or when the surgery is closed post through the letterbox at the front of the building.
+Please tick which items are required then hand in to reception, post in the black box in the foyer or when the surgery is closed post through the letterbox at the front of the building.

 Please ensure the name of your Doctor is at the top of the prescription.